 Also Read : Best Tax Saving ELSS Mutual Funds 2019

 DDT Paid by Mutual Funds

 Dividends paid by equity mutual funds are subject to DDT at 10%.
-This amount is also deducted by the fund at source and only the net amount is paid to you.
+This amount is also deducted by the fund house at source and only the net amount is paid to the investors.
 Hence dividends are tax-free in the hands of investors, because the tax has already been deducted by the fund.

 Note that this rate is the same as the long term capital gains tax rate on mutual funds (10%).
 However you also get an annual tax exemption on long term capital gains up to Rs 1 lakh.
 This is not available for mutual funds.

 This makes capital gains in mutual funds a more tax efficient way of booking your profits than getting dividends in mutual funds.

 Dividends paid by debt mutual funds are subject to DDT at 25%.
 After you add health and education cess and surcharge, the rate is approximately 29%.
 This is very close to the highest tax bracket in India at 30%.

 However, there is no additional tax on mutual fund dividends even if you receive more than Rs 10 lakh in dividends.
 This provision only applies to dividends from stocks.

 Other Provisions under DDT

 Here are the provisions and terms which are to be taken care of relating to DDT: